Day 1: Downton Colorado Springs & Beyond

 Use your first day in Colorado Springs to explore all that the city has to offer.
 Downtown is a great place to start, with plenty of options for breakfast or a cup of coffee.
 Head to Tejon Street for some window-shopping and latte sipping or check out the new Colorado Springs Public Market for organic produce from area growers, arts happenings and locally focused restaurants.

-Spend a few hours at one of the area’s exceptional museums, including the Colorado Springs Fine Arts Center, with rotating and permanent exhibits that include a collection of Dale Chihuly glass, the Colorado Springs Pioneers Museum, the Spencer Penrose Heritage Museum or the McAlister House Museum.
+Spend a few hours at one of the area’s exceptional museums, including the Colorado Springs Fine Arts Center, with rotating and permanent exhibits, the Colorado Springs Pioneers Museum, the Spencer Penrose Heritage Museum or the McAlister House Museum.
 Or, simply take a walk along Tejon Street to explore the excellent shopping and dining available.

 With more than 50 pieces of permanent public art, esteemed cultural institutions and a roster of events and festivals, it’s no surprise that downtown Colorado Springs was recently named one of 12 Certified Colorado Creative Districts.

 Stop for lunch at the Ivywild School, a 1916 elementary school renovated into a community market featuring Bristol Brewery, community gardens, music, deli and bakery — all selling local items.

 After lunch, visit the U.S. Air Force Academy or the U.S. Olympic Training Center.
 The Air Force Academy is open daily and offers an informative exhibit about cadet life in the visitor’s center.
 Be sure to take the short nature hike to the famous and beautiful Cadet Chapel.
 At the Olympic Training Center, take a free 45-minute guided tour of the facilities.
 The center is also home to the U.S. Olympic Hall of Fame, a cafe and the U.S. Olympic Spirit Store.